 Billingborough Parish Council

-Billingborough has the atmosphere of a small county town with a wide main street bounded by shops, garages, pubs and large houses.
+BILLINGBOROUGH has the the atmospere of a small county town with a main street bounded by shops, garages, a pub and large houses

 There was a Roman villa/farm on the edge of the village, but it is not known where the place name 'Billingborough' originated.
 There are two theories about the origin of the name 'Billing' which is not uncommon in England.

 One theory is that it is based on the Saxon word meaning fishery ~ was this an arm of the sea at the time, or a freshwater fishery?
 The other theory is that it means, in old English, 'the place of the followers of a man called Bill'!
 There was also thought to be a Billinge tribe in Anglo Saxon and Viking times and the word features in Scandinavian history.

 The natural artesian springs have been used to great effect to provide a water feature of peace and tranquillity in the very heart of the village.
 This spot is known as Spring Wells and probably attracted the first settlers here because the water was reputed to be chalybeate, or rich with iron salts, and to have healing qualities and other benefits for good health.
 Only twice in recent years have the springs been known to fail.
 On 1st January 1967, after several dry seasons, they dried up and remained dry for six weeks before re-appearing.
 And, in 2011 when the water did not reappear for six months.
 Summer and winter alike, the temperature of the springs is a degree or two above freezing.

 The Spring Wells have been enhanced as a community facility in recent years although the water is likely to be quite insalubrious and it is therefore appropriate that the village's medical practice is located in new buildings in the immediate vicinity while this has become a place to sit and dream and watch the world go by and for swans and waterfowl to congregate for the duck house placed here by villagers sends a message to our feathered friends that they are always welcome visitors.